shudima/dimas-parallel/README.md

 parallel_promise.then(function([returnValue]) { ... });
 ```

-You can set maximum number of concurrent processes by.
-The default is number of CPUs minus one.
+You can set the maximum number of concurrent processes by (The default is number of CPUs minus one):
 ```
 parallel.setMaxNumberOfProcesses([Some_Value]);
 ```